kepolol/atom/lecture03/presentation/PITCHME.md

 interface Map<K, V>
 ```

-An object that maps keys to values
+An object that maps keys to values.
-Cannot contain duplicate keys
+Cannot contain duplicate keys.
-each key map to at most one value
+Each key map to at most one value.

 #HSLIDE